 The U.S.-U.K. Fulbright Commission selects participants for the summer institute through a rigorous application and interview process.
 In making these awards the commission looks for academic excellence and a focused application, a range of extracurricular and community activities, demonstrated ambassadorial skills, a desire to further the Fulbright program and a plan to give back to the recipient’s home country upon returning.

 Fulbright Summer Institutes cover all participant costs.
-In addition, Fulbright summer participants receive a distinctive support and cultural education program including visa processing, a comprehensive predeparture orientation, enrichment opportunities in country, a re-entry session and opportunity to join our alumni networks.
+In addition, Fulbright summer participants receive a distinctive support and cultural education program including visa processing, a comprehensive predeparture orientation, enrichment opportunities in country, a re-entry session and the opportunity to join program alumni networks.

-Elon students interested in the Fulbright program are encouraged to visit the National and International Fellowships Office in Powell building or by calling (336) 278-5749.
+Elon students interested in the Fulbright program are invited to contact the National and International Fellowships Office.